abdhye/coffeeBusinessDashboard/README.md

 # coffeeOrdersDashboard
-This project reaffirmed the importance of data-driven decision-making in the business world.
 A well-crafted dashboard not only provides valuable insights but also tells a compelling story about the business's performance.

 ## Data Gathering:
 Collated data from multiple worksheets using Excel's powerful XLOOKUP feature, streamlining information about orders, customers, and products into a single view.